-The Leiden Volkenkunde museum (national ethnology museum) and Naturalis (the National Museum of Natural History) both participate(d) in the realization and conservation of the SieboldHuis museum on the basis of their leading Japanese collections.
+The Leiden Volkenkunde Museum (National Museum of Ethnology) and Naturalis (the National Museum of Natural History) both participate(d) in the realization and conservation of the SieboldHuis museum on the basis of their leading Japanese collections.
 The 19th century Japanese objects in these two museums are unique.

 In this historic Dutch town house located on the Rapenburg, other parties besides Japan Museum SieboldHuis are established.